Wii system software: Backward compatibility

-The original designs of the Nintendo Wii console, more specifically the Wii models made pre-2011 were fully backward compatible with GameCube devices including game discs, memory cards and controllers.
+The original designs of the Nintendo Wii console, more specifically the Wii models made before 2011, were fully backward compatible with GameCube devices including game discs, memory cards and controllers.
 This was because the Wii hardware had ports for both GameCube memory cards, and peripherals and its slot-loading drive was able to accept and read the previous console's discs.
 GameCube games work with the Wii without any additional configuration, but a GameCube controller is required to play GameCube titles; neither the Wii Remote or the Classic Controller functions in this capacity.
-The Wii supports progressive-scan output in 480p-enabled GameCube titles.
+The Wii supports progressive scan output in 480p-enabled GameCube titles.
 Peripherals can be connected via a set of four GameCube controller sockets and two Memory Card slots (concealed by removable flip-open panels).
 The console retains connectivity with the Game Boy Advance and e-Reader through the Game Boy Advance Cable, which is used in the same manner as with the GameCube; however, this feature can only be accessed on select GameCube titles which previously utilized it.

 There are also a few limitations in the backward compatibility.
 For example, online and LAN features of certain GameCube games were not available since the Wii does not have serial ports for the GameCube Broadband Adapter and Modem Adapter.
 The Wii uses a proprietary port for video output, and is incompatible with all GameCube audio/video cables (composite video, S-Video, component video and RGB SCART).
-The console also lacks the GameCube footprint and high-speed port needed for Game Boy Player support.
-Furthermore, only GameCube functions were available and only compatible memory cards and controllers could be used when playing a GameCube game.
-This is due to the fact that the Wii's internal memory would not save GameCube data.
+The console also does not support the GameCube footprint and high-speed port needed for Game Boy Player.
+Furthermore, only GameCube functions were available and only compatible memory cards and controllers could be used when playing a GameCube game as the Wii's internal memory would not save GameCube data.

 Because of the original device's backward compatibility with earlier Nintendo products players can play older games on the console in addition to newer Wii game titles.
-However, South Korean units lack GameCube backward compatibility.
-Also, the redesigned Wii Family Edition and Wii Mini, launched in 2011 and 2013 respectively, had this compatibility stripped out.
+However, South Korean units do not include GameCube backward compatibility.
+Also, the redesigned Wii Family Edition and Wii Mini, launched in 2011 and 2013 respectively, had this compatibility removed.
 Nevertheless, there is another service called Virtual Console which allow users to download older games from prior Nintendo platforms (namely the Nintendo Entertainment System, Super NES and Nintendo 64) onto their Wii console, as well as games from non-Nintendo platforms such as the Genesis and TurboGrafx-16.

 List of additional Channels

-This is a list of new Wii Channels released beyond the four initial Channels (i.e. Disc Channel, Mii Channel, Photo Channel and Wii Shop Channel) included in the original consoles.
+This section lists Wii Channels released beyond the four initial Channels (Disc Channel, Mii Channel, Photo Channel and Wii Shop Channel) included in the original consoles.
 The News Channel and the Forecast Channel were released as part of system updates so separate downloads were not required.
 As of January 30, 2019, all channels listed below have been discontinued with the exception of the Wii Fit Channel and the Internet Channel.